appcelerator-modules/hook-embedded-frameworks/README.md

 ### Usage
 1. Download the `ti.dynamiclib.js` file and open it
 2. Search for the `frameworkPaths` and specify your framework path(s).
-The paths are relative to the `build/iphone` directory.
+The paths are relative to the `build/iphone` directory
 3. Adjust your module project code
     - For classic modules:
         * Add `LD_RUNPATH_SEARCH_PATHS=$(inherited) "@executable_path/Frameworks" $(FRAMEWORK_SEARCH_PATHS)` to your module.xcconfig